George M. Goforth

 Battalion through the bitter fighting in the hedgerow country of

-leads the Battalion in seizing the high ground outside of
+led the Battalion in seizing the high ground outside of Neuville

-In the 22nd Infantry Daily Action Journal of July 9, Goforth is
+In the 22nd Infantry Daily Action Journal of July 9 Goforth was

-mentioned as Major Goforth, and is related orders by
+mentioned as Major Goforth and was related orders by

 toward the village of La Maugerie.

-into an all-out brawl, with artillery and mortars from both sides
+turned into an all-out brawl with artillery and mortars from both

 causing high casualties among Americans and Germans alike.